 Now that we’ve established how social media can act as SEO too, we can not rule out how well social media works with respect to improve your online reputation.
 And your online presence determines how people may reach out to you and this social engagement is super important when it comes to SEO.
 Social media helps with making connections too.

 “If more people engage that’s a clear sign that their algorithm is showing this right content; if not, their systems will audition other content instead to find something that generates that interest.” – Moz

-Alright yes, this might seem to be a branding advantage rather than an SEO advantage,.
-But trust me, let me wow you with one simple fact.
-The more engagement you have on your content on the social media, the stronger your reputation will become online, making people search you on search engines and BAM!
+Alright yes, this might seem to be a branding advantage rather than an SEO advantage, But trust me, let me wow you with one simple fact.
+The more engagement you have on your content on social media, the stronger your reputation will become online, making people search for you on search engines and BAM!
 You get your name in the top 10 of the search list.